MicrosoftDocs/azure-docs/articles/storage/file-sync/file-sync-cloud-tiering-policy.md

 The **volume free space policy** ensures that a specified percentage of the local volume the server endpoint is located on is always kept free.

 The **date policy** tiers files last accessed x days ago or later.
 The volume free space policy always takes precedence.
 When there isn't enough free space on the volume to store as many days worth of files as the date policy specifies, Azure File Sync overrides the date policy.
-It will continue tiering the coldest files until meeting the volume free space percentage.
+It continues tiering the coldest files until meeting the volume free space percentage.

 ## How both policies work together